 “One would not expect that many trees in the Sahara Desert, which people image as only sand dunes and stones,” says Martin Brandt from Denmark’s University of Copenhagen, lead author of a paper in the journal Nature.

-“But there are actually areas with a relatively high tree density, although there is almost no rainfall, and even between the sand dunes there are a couple of trees.”
+“But there are actually areas [in the Sahara Desert] with a relatively high tree density, although there is almost no rainfall, and even between the sand dunes there are a couple of trees.”

 While the overall tree cover is low – 13.4 per hectare – the researchers found that the number of individual trees is relatively high, with an average crown size of 12 square metres.

 Until now, satellite images haven’t been able to detect single trees outside forests, so maps just show white spots.

 With advanced deep learning methods and high-resolution satellite images, the team of 24 scientists from across Europe, the US and Africa was able to map and measure every single tree more than three square metres in size over 1.3 million square kilometres, spanning a rainfall gradient from zero to 1000 millimetres per year.

 Over the course of a year, Brandt labelled many of the trees by hand to teach the computer what they look like, and the resulting deep learning algorithm scanned more than 11,000 satellite images.
 If any trees were misclassified, he added further training.